 - Barbara W. Altman, Ph.D., Texas A&M University - Central Texas (since 2016)

-Barbara Altman is Associate Professor of Management and Director of Quality Assurance and Accreditation for the College of Business Administration at the Texas A&M University-Central Texas.
-Dr. Altman is interested in research on corporate social responsibility, organizational change, public/private partnerships, and improving online and blended course design and delivery.
-She has over 15 years of teaching experience in online and blended formats and is a Research Fellow for TAMUCT’s Center for Applied Research and Engagement (UCARE).
+Barbara (Barb) Altman is Associate Dean and Associate Professor of Management for the College of Business Administration at the Texas A&M University-Central Texas in Killeen, Texas.
+Dr. Altman is interested in research on corporate social responsibility, sustainability, organizational change, public/private partnerships, and improving online and blended course design and delivery.
+She has over 18 years of teaching experience in online and blended formats.
+She serves on the Quality Matters Academic Advisory Committee.

 - Deborah Anne Banker, Ed.D., Tarleton State University (since 2014)

-Deborah Anne Banker is Department Head and Associate Professor of Curriculum and Instruction at Tarleton State University.
-Dr. Banker has engaged in independent research to improve her online courses and is fascinated by discoveries in the research literature regarding student learning, achievement, satisfaction and retention in online courses.
+Deborah Anne Banker is an Associate Professor in Curriculum and Instruction and in Psychology at Tarleton State University.
+She has engaged in independent research to improve her online courses and is fascinated by discoveries in the research literature regarding student learning, achievement, satisfaction, and retention in online courses.
 She is published on teacher preparation and training.

-Dr. Hollis' research interests include higher education technology leadership, the consideration and adoption of online education in higher education implementation of online degree programs, and faculty professional development in online instruction.
+Dr. Hollis is the Associate Dean of Online Assessment & Faculty Development at Regis College.
+Her research interests include higher education technology leadership, the consideration and adoption of online education in higher education implementation of online degree programs, and faculty professional development in online instruction.

 - Elizabeth McMahon, MSEd, Minnesota Online Quality Initiative (since 2016)

-Elizabeth McMahon is co-coordinator of the Minnesota Online Quality Initiative, a project sponsored by the Colleges and Universities of Minnesota State.
-She has been designing and teaching online and blended courses for over 15 years.
+Elizabeth McMahon is an experienced educator and instructional designer for face-to-face, online, and blended courses and has faculty emeritus status at Northland Community and Technical College.
+She spent several years as the System Lead Coordinator for QM in Minnesota and as the Coordinator of the Minnesota Online Quality Initiative.
 She enjoys presenting workshops and webinars related to course improvement through the strategic integration of technology, instructional design, and innovative pedagogy into the design and delivery of courses.
-Her interests in research include the impacts of faculty professional development and peer review processes on overall course improvement and student success.
+Her research interests include online teaching self-efficacy and the impacts of faculty professional development and peer review processes on overall course improvement and student success.
+In addition to her role as a Research Colleague, she regularly facilitates Quality Matters workshops and courses and provides support for institutions in their QM implementation as a Quality Matters Implementation Expert Consultant.

 - Stella C. S. Porto, Ph.D., Inter-American Development Bank (since 2016)

-Stella C. S. Porto is a Learning and Knowledge Management Specialist at the Inter-American Development Bank.
-She leads a team managing online training and online courses (including MOOCs) in the areas of development focused on Latin America and the Caribbean.
-Previously, she was the director of the Masters of Distance Education and E-Learning at the University of Maryland University College.
-She holds a doctorate in Computer Science and masters degrees in Computer Science and Distance Education.
-Stella's research interests involve e-learning projects for both adult education and professional training, with a focus in technology and management.
+Stella C. S. Porto is a Learning & Knowledge Management Specialist at the Inter-American Development Bank (IDB).
+She leads a team managing online training and online courses in the areas of development focused on Latin America and the Caribbean as well as IDB staff.
+Previously, she was the director of the Masters of Distance Education and E-Learning at University of Maryland Global Campus (previously UMUC).
+She holds a doctorate in Computer Science and master’s degrees in computer science and distance education.
+Stella's research interests involve educational technology, online course design, and e-learning projects for both adult education and professional training, with a focus in technology and management.

-- Kay Shattuck, D.Ed., QM Director of Research
+- Kay Shattuck, D.Ed., QM Founding Director and Senior Advisor for Research